-If you’re running your business like I am, the phone is going to be a pretty important part of your life.
-This is one of the primary communication tools you will be using on a daily basis to find new opportunities, follow-up with leads, close deals, and make money.
+This is one of the primary communication tools we use to find new opportunities, follow up with leads, close deals, and make money.

-If you’re going to be effective in the business world, you MUST have a reliable, efficient cost-effective and easy-to-use phone system that allows you to accomplish those essential, daily tasks that every business owner needs to do.
+To be effective in the business world, we need to have a reliable, efficient, cost-effective, and easy-to-use phone system that allows us to accomplish these essential tasks.
 There’s just no way around it.

 Why Is This So Important?